lifemapper/core/docs/userDocs/qgisTraining.rst

 Multi-species analyses - Range and Diversity
 ********************************************

 #.
-First look at an existing experiment.

-   * Choose **ovenbirds** (small group of tropical birds) experiment - we can explore this easy set of data, then try a more complex experiment if there is time.
-   * List Experiments
-   * Select ovenbirds, click Get Grids button below
-   * In Get Grids dialog …
-   * Select OneDegree, check that it says Stage=Calculate, Status=completed,
-     then click Get Grid in the left column to download the grid into your workspace and add it to QGIS canvas
-   * (Tip) If you dismiss this dialog, you can return to it by choosing the menu options LmRAD:Range and Diversity → Current Experiment →Access Grids
-   * Select the OneDegree  in the QGIS canvas, then Click the Get Statistics button

-#.
 Create a new experiment

    * Lifemapper (top menu) → LmRAD: Range and Diversity → New Experiment